NemKasza/Phishing-email-analysis/reports/report_on_sample1.md

 **Description:**

-> The email presents itself as a legitimate communication from a Cloud storage provider.
+ The email presents itself as a legitimate communication from a Cloud storage provider.
 However several source file artifacts and technical details indacate that this is a malicious phishing email.

 ---

 ## Header Analysis

-### ARC analysis
+### Header & Authentication Analysis

 Indicators of potential malicious activity:\
 **Sender domain:** google-apple-amazon[.]chelsea[.]org[.]ferdaus[.]my